March is around the corner and we love how Muskegon goes all Irish all month long!

 Muskegon Sounds Like Ireland!

 Did you know there is a Muskegon radio station that hosts an Irish music program?
 The show is hosted by “Voice of the Michigan Irish Music Festival” Bill Marshall and is “jammers” full of jams to get you in the mood for March!
-Tune in to Muskegon 100.9 FM from 5-7 pm EST on Thursdays.
+Tune in from 5-7 pm EST each Thursday.
 Good news, you don’t have to be in Muskegon to listen to “Sounds Like Ireland”!
 Streaming is available HERE.

 Information for all these events, and many more, can be found on our Calendar of Events